cs4241-18a/a1-gettingstarted/README.md

 ##

 This project dives deeper into the design and technical space than what is highlighted in the assigment by exploring TODO-1 and TODO-2.
-These are further highlighted below.
+These are further elaborated below.

 ## Technical Achievements
 - **Proved P=NP**: Using a combination of...